Operators in Java

 2. Efficiency: Operators are designed to be efficient and perform operations quickly.

-3. Rich Set of Operations: Java provides a wide range of operators (arithmetic, bitwise, logical, etc.), allowing developers to perform various operations easily without the need for lengthy method calls or complex logic.
+3. Rich Set of Operations: Java provides a wide range of operators (arithmetic, bitwise, logical, etc.), allowing developers to perform various operations easily without requiring lengthy method calls or complex logic.

 Disadvantages